stalk-calvin/Java-Algorithms/src/main/java/org/calvin/String/README.md

 Calulate the character length of last word separated by a space.

+## MinMove

+Find out # of moves you need to make to make into the target string

+EX: input aaabbccaaa abbca -> minMove

 ## NonRepeated

 Given a string, find the first non-repeating character in it and return it's index.
 If it doesn't exist, return -1.